 Faculty involved in the Subsurface Geoscience Program:

-- Cin-Ty Lee, Chair, Earth, Environmental and Planetary Sciences -
+- Julia Morgan, Chair, Earth, Environmental and Planetary Sciences

 - Jonathan Ayo-Franklin